bitovi/academy/src/typescript/1-why-typescript.md

 If there’s a bug in the code related to falsely assuming a type, it won’t throw an error until we’re already running our code.

 TypeScript uses static typing, which allows us to specify what type a variable should hold, and types are checked when the code compiles alerting us of any incorrect usages of a variable assignment.
 The concept of "static" comes from the idea of variables being static, meaning once you set a variable to a type it can’t (shouldn’t) be changed.
-For a deeper dive into how typechecking works, the creators of typescript have a <a href="https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html" >typechecking handbook</a> of more specific cases as well as their inspiration for the way these features were designed.
+For a deeper dive into how typechecking works, the creators of typescript have a <a href="https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html">typechecking handbook</a> of more specific cases as well as their inspiration for the way these features were designed.

 ## Using this Guide